Updated on 2026-02-24 GMT+08:00

 • Internet traffic is generated as long as data is downloaded from OBS over the Internet, regardless of whether the download is successful.

-• The outbound Internet traffic generated when you download the restored Infrequent Access, Deep Archive, and Archive objects cannot be covered by outbound Internet traffic packages.
+• The outbound Internet traffic generated when you download objects in the Infrequent Access, Deep Archive, and Archive storage class cannot be covered by outbound Internet traffic packages.

 Cross-region replication traffic